 1.2.6 Project Design Features

 The Project incorporates several project design features (PDFs) and sustainability strategies.
 New residences would be designed to minimize water usage for both interior and exterior facilities.
 Drought-tolerant plants and landscape design concepts that minimize the use of water also would be used.
 Maximum energy-saving features and solar energy-producing capabilities would be incorporated to the extent these items are financially feasible.
 The specific PDFs are addressed throughout Chapter 2, Significant Environmental Effects of the Proposed Project, and Chapter 3, Effects Not Found to Be Significant, of this EIR.
-A complete list of PDFs is included in Table 1-2, Project Design Features, and in Chapter 7, List of Mitigation Measures and Environmental Design Considerations. seven (7)
+A complete list of PDFs is included in Table 1-2, Project Design Features, and in Chapter 7, List of Mitigation Measures and Project Design Features.

+1.2.7 Development Agreement

+Development Agreements are contracts negotiated between project developers and public agencies that typically vest the developer’s rights to develop in accordance with project approvals and existing laws.
+California Government Code Section 65864 et seq. and Article 58　of the Escondido Zoning Code authorizes the creation of Development Agreements, set minimum standards for what must be included in such agreements, and provide general procedural requirements for consideration and approval of Development Agreements.

+A draft Development Agreement has been proposed as part of this Project, which results in the provision of overall benefits to the City and adequate development controls in exchange for vested rights in Project approvals.
+The terms of the draft Development Agreement include the following:

+full parkland development impact fee ("parks fee") credit;

+grant expedited post-entitlement plan check review and streamlining;

+a seven (7) year tentative map expiration period.

+None of the terms listed above have any bearing on the physical environment.
+They have been included herein this section to provide a full representation of the Project request and to provide a complete list of all discretionary actions to be considered by the decision-making bodies.
+Through the decision-making process, the City of Escondido has not committed itself to the Project as a whole or to any particular features, so as it effectively preclude any alternatives or mitigation measures that CEQA would otherwise require to be considered.

 1.3 Project Location